MicrosoftDocs/dynamics-365-project-operations/articles/environment/admin-trials.md

 - For partners seeking more information about Internal Use Rights, see [Internal Use Rights cloud and software benefit (microsoft.com](https://partner.microsoft.com/membership/internal-use-software).

 ### Can I extend my trial beyond 30 days?
-To extend your trial, do the following:
+To extend your trial, complete the followign steps.

 1. In the **Microsoft 365 Admin Center**, go to **Billing** > **Your products**.
 2. Select **Dynamics 365 Project Operations (CE) - Preview Trial**.